 Continuing Education Unit (CEU): The CEU is a nationally recognized and uniform unit of measure for continuing education and training.
 One CEU is awarded for each 10 hours of contact instruction, therefore 1 CEU is equal to 10 PDHs.
 Providers offering CEUs must comply with IACET requirements to receive PDH credit.

 Semester/quarter hour credit for college engineering courses: To qualify for PDH credit, a course must be accredited, offered on the class schedule, and have a final exam.
 A passing grade is required.

 - One semester hour consists of 15 class meetings of 50-55 minutes, with 2 hours of additional interaction with subject materials, such as study, lab work, practicums, and the like; therefore one semester hour is equal to 45 PDH.

 - One quarter hour consists of 10 class meetings of 50-55 minutes, with 2 hours of additional interaction with subject materials, such as study, lab work, practicums, and the like; therefore one quarter hour is equal to 30 PDH.

 Other courses and PDH activities: Other qualifying courses provide 1 PDH credit for each contact hour.
 Participation in professional technical presentations made at meetings, conventions or conferences also earns 1 PDH credit for each hour of attendance.
-Distance learning must show evidence of completion and/or a final graded test.
+Remote courses must show evidence of completion and/or a final graded test.